 Why does buttermilk make superior pancakes?
 The acidity in buttermilk gives the baking soda a bit of a jumpstart.
 This makes for the fluffiest pancakes.
 (And, as I touched in in my introduction, the flavor of buttermilk gives the pancakes a little added complexity of flavor.)

-The trick to making fluffy pancakes
+The trick to making a fluffy batter

-So why does this buttermilk pancake recipe call for baking soda and baking powder?
+Why does this buttermilk pancake recipe call for baking soda and baking powder?
 Because if you used just baking soda, the flavor–a sort of metallic tang–would come through in the final pancakes.
 So to create a balance of texture and flavor, Kent’s recipe uses a little of both.

 - 1 vanilla bean split lengthwise

 - 1 1/2 cup all-purpose flour

 - 1/2 tsp salt